seafoxxsci/Ancestral-Blocks-Reconstruction/README.md

 The easiest way to run the project is to execute the script [ROAGUE](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py) which is inside the directory [Ancestral-Blocks-Reconstruction].

-### Run on example datasets for Tracing the ancestry of operons in bacteria
+### Run on example datasets for tracing the ancestry of operons in bacteria
 The users can run this script on the example data sets provided in directory [E_Coli](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/E_Coli) and [B_Sub](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/B_Sub).
 The two following command lines will run [roague](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py) on our 2 directories.
 The final results (pdf files of our ancestral reconstructions) are stored in `result/E_Coli/visualization` and `result/B_Sub/visualization` directory by default.
 #### E_Coli
 ```bash